What is the Currency in Tonga?(c) tongapocketguide.com

 Departure Tax

 The Tonga Departure Tax is included in your flight ticket price and is not collected at the airport.
-International passengers are charges TOP$55 for Departure Tax from Tonga.
+International passengers, except infants not taking a seat on the flight, are charged TOP$55 for Departure Tax from Tonga.

-Learn more about the taxes in the Tonga Tax Guide for Travellers.
+Learn more about the taxes in the Tonga Tax & Tipping Guide for Travellers.

 Author